ggarvanese/ggarvanese/README.md

 ---

-A Software Developer intersted in so many things ! 🙈 Experience with the technologies listed in the **toolbox** below (not exhaustive).
+A Software Developer intersted in so many things ! 🙈 Experience or in progress with the technologies listed in the **toolbox** below (not exhaustive).

 ---